 Upping the intensity little by little will lead to better long-term results.
 Moving forward, be sure to increase the intensity of exercise in a stepwise fashion, so that you're not loading on more than you can handle.

-Along those lines, if you haven't worked out in a while or you do a different type of workout than usual (say, you go to your first ever barre class, or lift weights for the first time in ages), you're also at greater risk.
+Along those lines, if you haven't worked out in a while or you do a different type of workout than usual (say, you go to your first barre class, or lift weights for the first time in ages), you're also at greater risk of inner elbow pain.

 There's no reason to avoid new exercises (unless they aggravate a current injury or lead to a new one).
 Just ease into them.

-It's also more likely to happen during exercises that involve eccentric actions.
+Pain and difficulty extending your arms is also more likely to happen after exercises that involve eccentric actions.
 "Eccentric contraction is the forced lengthening of a muscle," Buckingham says.

 For instance, during hammer curls, raising your hand up to your shoulder is a concentric action or contraction — your biceps muscle is getting shorter.
 Holding the dumbbell in place at the top of the lift is an isometric contraction, meaning there is no change in muscle length.
 When you lower your hand back down, this is an eccentric contraction, elongating your muscle.